rdwinter2/oracledb-el7-kickstart/README.md

 ## Description

-This Ansible role creates a self-contained ISO image for an unattended of an Enterprise Linux 7 server suited for the installation and operation of an Oracle database.
+This Ansible role creates an Enterprise Linux 7 server virtual machine suited for the installation and operation of an Oracle database.
+It builds a custom kickstart file based on variables in the role.
+Then it can build an ISO image with the kickstart and all required packages and files, or it will write the kickstart file to a PXE server.
+Next it creates a new virtual machine on VMware vCenter.
+If the ISO was built it starts the VM with the ISO in the CD-ROM drive.
+Otherwise, the machine will network boot and pick up the kickstart via the PXE server.
+The machine will automatically install the operating system and reboot.
+Once it reboot, it is available for further use.

 This role follows the hardening best pratices outlined in [RedHatGov/ssg-el7-kickstart](https://github.com/RedHatGov/ssg-el7-kickstart).

 ## Documentation